armadillica/flamenco/docs/docs/user_manual/blender_render.md

   moved apart (by appending its last modification timestamp to the name).
 - The intermediate directory is renamed to the Output Directory.

 **NOTE** that this render type does *not require* rendering as images.
 If you configure Blender to output to video files, it will do so.
-Each video file will have "Frame Chunk Size" frames in it.
+However, the videos will be named the same for each render task and be overwritten, so this is not a good way to go.

 ## Specifics: Progressive Render